MichalTesnar/auto-house/README.md

 Well, what about getting your own housing agent!
 An LLM can be that for you, it will crawl the web and use your personal information to apply for housing for you!

+# How it works?

+You provide your information and credentials to the agent.
+It automatically opens the websites, searches the offers and based on the offer compiles and sends a personalized response to the listing!

+# Principles of usage

+Please do not overuse this!
+By default the framework saves the sent emails/messages and does not respond to the same listing twice.
+Please do not modify it to send emails repeatedly.

+Also, the sites are not protected against bots.
+Please use this moderately so that they do not protect the websites.

 # Setup

 ## Seting up the project